Written by Tom Macmillan, Natural World Champion Bodybuilder & Online Coach

-Meal frequency is IRRELEVANT when it comes to improving body composition.
-You can eat six meals, three meals or 10 meals… assuming you’re in a calorie deficit then fat loss will occur.
+Despite what you might have heard, meal frequency alone is irrelevant when it comes to improving body composition.
+You can eat six meals, three meals or ten meals, however, assuming you’re in a calorie deficit, then fat loss will occur.

-BUT, finding the ‘optimal’ frequency for you, can make all the difference when it comes to losing body fat.
+However, finding the optimal frequency for you so that you can stick to your diet plan can make all the difference when it comes to losing body fat.

 2) Your schedule